Franks: Crisis of the Third Century (235–284 AD)

 The earliest mention of Franks in the Augustan History is very uncertain.
 This is a much-later written collection of biographies of Roman emperors, which modern scholars believe to be largely fabricated.
 In its biography of the emperor Aurelian (reigned 270–275) it says that before being emperor he was at Mainz as "tribune of the Sixth Legion, the Gallican", a legion known from no other record, when he "crushed the Franks, who had burst into Gaul and were roving about through the whole country".
 He supposedly killed seven hundred of them and captured three hundred, selling them as slaves, and a song was supposedly composed about him: "Franks, Sarmatians by the thousand, once and once again we've slain.
 Now we seek a thousand Persians" (Mille Sarmatas, mille Francos semel et semel occidimus, mille Persas quaerimus).
 While the naming of the Franks within a supposedly popular song may seem unlikely to be fabricated, even this is considered likely by some scholars.
 If real though, the song would have come into being before 270 when Aurelian became emperor, and the events themselves would have been around 245 to 253.

 Other late sources for this period are considered somewhat more reliable.
 However, most of them did not use the term Frank, but less specific terms such as Germani or "barbarians".
-Around 256/257 Germani crossed the Rhine and attacked Gaul.
-Some were Alemanni, who went on to invade Italy from Gaul.
+Around 256/257, Germani crossed the Rhine and attacked Gaul.
+Some were Alemanni rather than Franks, who went on to invade Italy from Gaul.
 By 258/259 other Germani had gotten as far as Tarragona in Spain, and these even acquired ships in Spain with which they attacked North Africa.
 According to Aurelius Victor writing in the 4th century this latter group were Franks.
-In the aftermath, Postumus (emperor of the breakaway Gallic Empire 260-268) apparently managed to stabilize the border, and recruited Franks into his army, using them against his rival Gallienus.
+In the aftermath, Postumus, emperor of the breakaway Gallic Empire in the period 260-268, apparently managed to stabilize the Rhine border, and recruited Franks into his army, using them against his rival Gallienus.
+It has been argued that Postumus himself was a native of the Rhine delta, and that he allowed the settlement of early Franks south of the Rhine.